RCass172/rent-a-drone/README.md

 * To be able to find testimonials from previous users
 * To see photographs and videos that showcase business portfolio
 * To be able to contact the business easily

+## **Business Owner Goals**

+As a business owner I would like:

+* To raise awareness of the service I provide
+* To stand out from competitors with an appealing website
+* Showcase photographs and videos to show what is provided
+* Increase bookings with call to action buttons
+* A professional and responsive website
+* Contact details and location to be shown
+* Social media links to be included
+* A contact form to receive emails from interested customers